adnancodes29/TailwindCss-and-WebPack5/README.md

 };
 ```

-Again back to terminal and run next command "yarn tailwindcss init".
-This will generate a file called tailwind.config.js, open it and add the following:
+Again back to terminal and run next command **yarn tailwindcss init**.
+This will generate a file called **tailwind.config.js**, open it and add the following:

 ```
 yarn tailwindcss init